baaesh/BiLSTM-Generalized-Pooling-pytorch/README.md

       --no-char-emb
       --norm-limit NORM_LIMIT

+**Note:**
-NOTE: Only codes to use SNLI as training data are implemented.
+- Only codes to use SNLI as training data are implemented.